An Introduction to Global HIV Statistics

 - 63 out of 10,000 people who use an infected needle will get HIV.

 Approximately 38 million people worldwide are living with AIDS/HIV.

 While these numbers might seem huge, it is important to note that today, infection rates have dropped considerably.
 While this trend continues, it is important to ensure that individuals who are already infected have access to proper healthcare solutions.

-Despite this aspect, according to research carried out by UNAIDS, it seems that approximately 37 million people are living with the disease at the moment, which is a worrying HIV statistics.
+Despite this aspect, according to research carried out by UNAIDS, it seems that approximately 38 million people are living with the disease at the moment, which is a worrying HIV statistic.

 This grim statistic showcases the number of children who are currently infected with the virus.
 It is essential to mention that most of these children have been infected by their own mothers during pregnancy, breastfeeding, or childbirth.